Welcome to My House

 1 recipe Aïoli (follows)

-1. Fillet the fish: With a fillet knife, cut away the thin membrane covering
+1. Fillet the fish: With a fillet knife, cut away the thin membrane cover-

-the outside of the fish.
-Cut along one side of the central bone to remove
+ing the outside of the fish.
+Cut along one side of the central bone to

-the fillet.
+remove the fillet.
 Repeat with the other side.
-Cut the monkfish fillet at an angle
+Cut the monkfish fillet

-serving time.
-Reserve the bone and crack slightly.
+and refrigerate until serving time.
+Reserve the bone and crack

-until hot.
-Add the garlic, fennel seeds, bouquet garni, salt and monk-
+heat until hot.
+Add the garlic, fennel seeds, bouquet garni, salt

-tomato paste, anise liqueur, canned tomatoes, fresh tomatoes, water
+base.
+Add the tomato paste, anise liqueur, canned tomatoes,

-through the coarse blade of a food mill and return it to the casserole.)
+blade of a food mill and return it to the casserole.)
+Taste for

-Taste for seasoning.
-Add the fennel bulbs, cover, and simmer gently
+seasoning.
+Add the fennel bulbs, cover, and simmer gently until

 hours in advance up to this point and reheated when adding